-Printed and ultra-flat supercapacitors are also becoming increasingly popular.
+Printed and ultra-flat supercapacitors are increasingly popular.
 They are particularly useful when the energy for operating a smart object is obtained from the immediate surroundings of the object, for example from air movement or radio waves.

 New dimensions in energy generation are also opening up applications of organic and printed photovoltaics (OPV).
 In the form of ultra-thin and highly flexible small-format solar cell films, they generate power for mobile devices, for example.
 In case of large-scale production and when integrated into buildings, for instance in exterior facades, they can make a significant contribution to the emission-free energy generation of the future.
 Due to their enormous flexibility, they adjust to almost any shape of building and object—and they can even be used as a conscious design element.